metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 4. Use password manager capable of auto typing passwords and with the support of virtual keyboard.\
 Don't use hardware keyboard to type passwords.
-Your passwords should meet length and complexity requirements.
+Your passwords should meet length and complexity requirements.\
 Never use same password to log in to multiple places, use unique password for each login.

-5. Don't let your email program or web interface auto load mail content.\
+5. Don't let your email program or web interface auto load email content.\
 Also important not to open attachments you don't recognize or didn't ask for.

 6. Never disable antivirus or firewall except to troubleshoot issues.\